-A course on cognitive development generally covers the parts of the brain, the stages of its development, and how it relates to a child/adolescent’s behavior.
+A course on cognitive development generally covers the parts of the brain, the stages of cognitive development and how it relates to behavior and teaching.
 You can further learn about how/when children develop critical thinking skills, knowledge, and the ability to solve problems.

 A course covering social development will teach you about a child’s journey from social smiles in infancy all the way to lasting friendships in adulthood.
 It also covers how social and emotional development progresses over time, and how a child develops their individuality, as well as their place in a family or community.

 This course will teach you about how and when language typically develops.
 It will also cover parts of speech and give you an understanding how children expand their communication skills during early childhood.